The Magical Flåm Railway

 What is there to do in Flåm?

 There’s a lot to do in the beautiful village of Flåm.
 Beyond the incredible outdoor experiences available to you, the area also has a rich history and offers amazing cultural experiences.
-Whether you’re most interested in hiking, biking, canoeing, fishing, swimming, visiting local museums and galleries or sampling local delicacies, there’s plenty to do in this spectacular area.
-Flåm is perfect for keen cyclists and hikers, and there are a range of stunning local walks and hikes that’ll take you through some of the most beautiful landscape Norway has to offer.
+Whether you’re most interested in hiking, biking, canoeing, fishing, swimming, visiting local museums and galleries, or sampling local delicacies, there’s plenty to do in this spectacular area.
+Flåm is perfect for keen cyclists and hikers, and there is a range of stunning local walks and hikes that’ll take you through some of the most beautiful landscapes Norway has to offer.
 There are many exciting activities in Flåm, so you can choose what you’re most interested in.
 If you’re looking for an action-packed activity, why not try Flåm Zipline – the longest zipline in the Nordic region?

 Enjoy the scenic Bergen Railway

 Many tourists choose to combine a journey on the iconic Flåm Railway with the beautiful Bergen Railway.
-To make the most of your visit in this gorgeous area in Norway, it’s recommended that you plan to ride both of these popular railways during your stay.
+To make the most of your visit to this gorgeous area in Norway, it’s recommended that you plan to ride both of these popular railways during your stay.
 The trip is quite flexible, and you can decide for yourself where you want to start and end the trip, and how long you want to stay in different areas along the way.
 You can easily combine the two with other experiences, such as a memorable fjord cruise in the stunning narrow fjords with huge mountain walls towering above, or a calm kayaking excursion.